beboDbale/Ciphers-Application/README.md

 # Ciphers-Application
-Program that taks message from user and encrypts it using 10 cipher algorithms
+Program that taks message from user and encrypts it using 10 cipher algorithms.

+The program also allows user to decipher a given message to get the original message.